 I can tell you from many years in a traditional leadership role that performance numbers in the real world come out to about the same as network marketing (and probably any industry).

-The majority will do very little.
-The minority (20% or less) will produce most of the results.
+The minority (20% or less) will produce many of the results.

 The top 2% will account for most of the results.